reyre8/family-tree/README.md

   - Implement ESLINT linter.
   - Sanitise operation entries.
-  - Integrate app with unit test engine.
-Also implement unit tests.
   - Typecast parameters on classes constructors.
   - More dependency injection where applicable.
-  - Throw errors where applicable, and wrap executions on try-catch.
   - Override Person.gender set method, so the value of gender cannot be hijacked (This applies to the rest of the classes properties).
   - Improve input file validation.